sadikemreduzgun/discord-tag-finder-when-uname-known/README.md

 # discord-tag-finder-when-uname-known
 A selenium bot to find someone's tag when username is known.
 It tries to find the searched one by trying tags in entered tag interval one by one.

+### This bot needs to know your e-mail and password.
+As you can see nothing suspicious is going on in the code.

 ## Required packages:
 ```pip
 async-generator==1.10